pchapin/clac/C++-Style.md

 ## Introduction

-This document describes my personal style for C++ programming.
-Although the style described here has many traditional elements, some of its features are unique to me.
+This document describes the style used for the C++ code in the Clac project.
+This document is, of course, subject to discussion, change, and evolution.

 In this document "shall" is intended to define a requirement, "should" is intended to define a recommendation, and "may" is intended to define an option.
 Making exceptions to this style is